sandialabs/Spitfire/docs/source/combustion.rst

 - adiabatic: a reactor with insulated walls that allow no heat transfer with the surroundings
 - isothermal: a reactor whose temperature is held exactly constant for all time
-- diathermal: a reactor whose walls allow a finite rate of heat transfer by two modes
-   + radiative heat transfer to a nearby surface
-   + convective heat transfer to a fluid flowing around the reactor
+- diathermal: a reactor whose walls allow a finite rate of heat transfer by radiative heat transfer to a nearby surface and convective heat transfer to a fluid flowing around the reactor

 Below we detail the equations governing isochoric and isobaric reactors with any pair of models for mass and transfer.
 In all cases the ideal gas law applies,